Skip to content

 return (

-<div className="min-h-screen bg-gray-100 flex items-center justify-center p-4">
+<div className="min-h-screen bg-gradient-to-br from-slate-100 to-blue-50 flex items-center justify-center p-4">

-<div className="bg-white rounded-lg shadow-lg w-full max-w-2xl h-[600px] flex flex-col">
+<div className="bg-white rounded-2xl shadow-2xl w-full max-w-2xl h-[700px] flex flex-col overflow-hidden">

 {/* Header */}